 Your Hosts

-Allison uses her background as a food and nutrition expert to help others adopt healthier living.
-Frequently asked to contribute to nutrition, wellness and family life blogs and publications.
-She also frequently speaks to community groups and leads seminars on nutrition, balanced diet and disease prevention.
-As Guiding Stars’ Consulting Dietitian, Allison supports Guiding Stars partners in using the Guiding Stars nutritional algorithm to educate the communities they serve.
+Allison J Stowell MS, RD, CDN uses her background as a food and nutrition expert to help others adopt healthier living.
+She frequently speaks to community groups and leads seminars on nutrition, balanced diet, and disease prevention.
+As Guiding Stars’ Dietitian, Allison supports Guiding Stars partners in using Guiding Stars algorithms to educate the communities they serve.
+Her thoughts on nutrition can be found in her Guiding Stars health and wellness blog.

-Her thoughts on nutrition can be also found in her Guiding Stars health and wellness blog.
 Allison also serves as a Retail Dietitian for Hannaford Supermarket, a Guiding Stars retail partner.
-Her professional journey also includes maintaining a private practice, which emphasizes a non-diet approach and increasing mindful eating as the key to making better food choices and healthy living.
-She lives in Connecticut with her husband, two children, and her dog Josie.
+Additionally, her professional journey includes maintaining a private practice that emphasizes a non-diet approach and increasing mindful eating to help her clients sustain positive health changes.
+She lives in Connecticut with her husband, two children and her dog Josie.

 Kitty is a member of the Guiding Stars Scientific Advisory Panel, a panel of experts in the fields of nutrition and public health, formed to develop a set of criteria which resulted in the design of a now patented algorithm used to analyze food products.
 Kitty is also a food and nutrition communications expert and the owner of NutriComm Inc., a marketing and communications company that services food manufacturers, trade groups and public relations firms nationwide.